What is cloud computing?

 Increased speed and agility

-With cloud computing, your organization can use enterprise applications in minutes instead of waiting weeks or months for IT to respond to a request, purchase and configure supporting hardware and install software.
-This feature empowers users—specifically DevOps and other development teams—to help leverage cloud-based software and support infrastructure.
+With cloud technologies, your organization can use enterprise applications in minutes instead of waiting weeks or months for IT to respond to a request, purchase and configure supporting hardware and install software.
+This feature empowers users—specifically DevOps and other development teams—to help use cloud-based software and support infrastructure.

 Unlimited scalability